GoogleChromeLabs/tooling.report/tests/hashing/subtests/asset-of-asset-cascade/index.md

 ---
 title: Asset-of-asset hash cascading
 importance: 1
+shortDesc: When an asset depends on an asset, and the asset is changed, are the hashes correctly updated?
 ---

 Some asset types can have their own dependencies, much like JavaScript modules can.
 It's common to treat CSS and SVGs as assets, but both formats can include references to images, fonts or stylesheets.
 When processing assets to add hashes to filenames, it's important that changing the URL hash of a subresource also changes the hashes of any assets referencing it.